 Combines dry-erase, projection, and magnetic functionality in one easy to install wallcovering.

-1 can Part A, 1 mini container Part B, and a paint roller cover for covering up to 50 square feet.
+1 can Part A, 1 mini container Part B, for covering up to 50 square feet.

-1 can Part A, 1 standard container Part B, and a paint roller for covering up to 100 square feet.
+1 can Part A, 1 standard container Part B, for covering up to 100 square feet.

-1 pail Part A, 2 standard containers Part B, and a paint roller cover for covering up to 200 square feet.
+1 pail Part A, 2 standard containers Part B, for covering up to 200 square feet.